 Assessments and observations help us to recognise children's prior knowledge and to identify their next steps for learning.
-We make and record these assessments in a number of ways including taking photographs, collecting children's work and moderating between staff.
+We make and record these assessments in a number of ways including taking photographs, collecting children's work and making observations.